Aphaeresis (aph-aer’-e-sis): The omission of a syllable or letter at the beginning of a word. A kind of metaplasm.

 Definition courtesy of “Silva Rhetoricae” (rhetoric.byu.edu).

-Buy a print version of The Daily Trope!
-The print version is titled The Book of Tropes and is available on Amazon for $9.99 (or less).
+Buy a print or Kindle version of The Daily Trope!
+They’re titled The Book of Tropes and are available on Amazon for $9.99 (or less).